MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/dpm-release-notes.md

 **Workaround**: Deploy DPM 2016 RTM on a version of SQL Server higher than 2008, or use the DPM 2016 Setup UI

-## Remove-DPMDiskStorage commandlet may delete volumes with active or inactive backups
+## Remove-DPMDiskStorage cmdlet may delete volumes with active or inactive backups

-**Description**: When you try to remove volumes from DPM using [Remove-DPMDiskStorage](https://docs.microsoft.com/powershell/systemcenter/systemcenter2016/dataprotectionmanager/vlatest/Remove-DPMDiskStorage) commandlet, if the volume has datasources being backed up actively or inactively, it can be removed too.
+**Description**: If the volume's datasources are being backed up (actively or inactively) when the [Remove-DPMDiskStorage](https://docs.microsoft.com/powershell/systemcenter/systemcenter2016/dataprotectionmanager/vlatest/Remove-DPMDiskStorage) cmdlet is used to remove volumes from DPM, the datasources can be removed too.

-**Workaround**: Ensure that the volumes do not have datasources being actively or inactively protected before using the commandlet to remove them.
+**Workaround**: Prior to using the cmdlet to remove the volumes, ensure the volumes do not have datasources being actively or inactively backed up (or protected).

 ## DPM 2016 on Windows Server 2016 slowing down and hanging due to high memory consumption